-In November, 3,500 race and social justice warriors, activists, organizers, educators and creatives came together at the Facing Race Conference in Detroit for a long weekend of co-liberation and healing, reframing and reclaiming narratives, community building, and calls to action.
+In November, 3,500 race and social justice warriors, activists, organizers, educators, and creatives came together at the Facing Race Conference in Detroit for a long weekend of co-liberation and healing, reframing and reclaiming narratives, and community building and calls to action.

 “We don’t need more awareness.
 This is what happened after the hashtag – after the hoopla.
 This is about our work.” ~Tarana Burke, #MeToo Movement Founder & Social Justice Activist

-Keynote speakers Tarana Burke (#MeToo Movement Founder & Social Justice Activist) and Hari Kondabolu (Comedian, Writer & Podcaster) had attendees riveted and inspired – and motivated to dive into the work wherever we live, to gather co-conspirators, and to never stop “our work” for justice.
+Keynote speakers Tarana Burke (#MeToo Movement Founder and Social Justice Activist) and Hari Kondabolu (Comedian, Writer and Podcaster) had attendees riveted and inspired – and motivated to dive into the work wherever we live, to gather co-conspirators, and to never stop “our work” for justice.
 For conference highlights, check out this short video: